tobiasmuecksch/OBB-for-Phaser/README.md

 ## Bower
 As soon as this project is stable and safe to use, I will add it to bower.

+## Known issues
+- Currently the collision detection works fine, but **collided objects do not bounce off each other yet**.

 ## License
 MIT.
 See the LICENSE.md file in this repository for more information.